mtavhel-tsch/smart-ips-pilgrimage/input/pagecontent/system-actors.md

     <tr>
       <td>Host Country HIE</td>
-      <td>Health Information Exchange of the Host Country which contains ingested patient summary information during a Pilgrim's care encoutner or manages access to their patient summary during a "break the glass" scenario.
+      <td>Health Information Exchange of the Host Country which contains ingested patient summary information during a Pilgrim's care encounter or manages access to their patient summary during a "break the glass" scenario.
       <td>Host HIE</td>
       <td></td>
     </tr>